labstreaminglayer/pylsl/README.md

 The preferred method of installation is to use [pip](https://pip.pypa.io/en/stable/installing/): `pip install pylsl`

+More or less experimental releases are in [tstenner's anaconda repo](https://anaconda.org/tstenner/pylsl), install with `conda install -c tstenner pylsl`.

 # Usage

 See the examples in pylsl/examples.
 Note that these can be run directly from the commandline with (e.g.) `python -m pylsl.examples.SendStringMarkers`.